On a conjecture of Terry and Wolf: Abstract

 \section{Abstract}

-This paper shows that the $\VC_2$-dimension of a subset of $\vecsp{p}{n}$ known as the `quadratic Green-Sanders example' is at least 3 and at most 501.
-The upper bound confirms a conjecture of Terry and Wolf, who introduced this set in their recent work concerning strengthenings of the higher-order arithmetic regularity lemma under certain model-theoretic tameness assumptions.
-Additionally, the paper presents a simplified proof that the (linear) Green-Sanders example, which has its roots in Ramsey theory, has $\VC$-dimension at most 3.
+This paper shows that the $\VC_2$-dimension of a subset of $\F_p^n$ known as the `quadratic Green-Sanders example' is at least 3 and at most 501.
+Bounded $\VC_2$-dimension is a model-theoretic tameness property, whose effect on higher-order arithmetic regularity lemmas was recently studied by Terry and Wolf, as an analogue to bounded $\VC$-dimension in the linear setting.
+It is in that line of work that the quadratic Green-Sanders example was introduced, and the upper bound of 501 confirms a conjecture of Terry and Wolf.
+The techniques used in the proof are purely combinatorial and exploit a result in bipartite Ramsey theory.
+Additionally, the paper presents a much simplified proof of the fact that the (linear) Green-Sanders example has $\VC$-dimension at most 3.